 As hormones go, testosterone doesn't always have the best reputation.
 It's a key ingredient in most anabolic steroids, which can lead to aggression and infertility.
 A 2006 study showed that too much of it can kill brain cells [Source: CNN].
 And some women hold it accountable for just about any stereotypically masculine behavior, from a love of sports to a reluctance to ask for directions.

-But the influence of testosterone doesn't stop with a man's outward appearance.
-It also affects his brain.
+But the influence of testosterone doesn't stop with outward appearance.
+It also affects the brain.
 Researchers theorize that the same wave of testosterone that affects males in the womb also causes men's brains to be different from women's brains.
 Men and women are equally intelligent, and their brains are the same size compared to the rest of their bodies.
 But male and female brains have different proportions of gray and white matter.
 Men have more gray matter and less white matter than women do [Source: LiveScience].

 Gray matter contains the brain's processing centers, and white matter creates networks between areas of gray matter.
 In other words, men's brains have more areas in which to process data, and women's brains have more networks between processing centers.
 Some researchers believe this supports the common stereotype that men are better at science and math while women are better at language.
 It appears that men's brains are set up to process concrete data, while women's brains are wired for making connections.